Ofredy/Indoor-Drone-Particle-Filter/README.md

 One possible path forward would be to:
 - initialize the system from a **known state**
-  - e.g., drone always starting on the floor,
+  - e.g., drone always starting on the floor
-  - directly in front of a beacon,
+  - directly in front of a beacon
-- and allow the filter to converge from that constrained prior.
+- and allow the filter to converge from that constrained prior

 However, this was not implemented in the current work.